 14. Spend time outdoors.

 Spend a couple of hours outdoors every day.
-Besides the several health benefits that it offers, it could also improve your mood (4) and help you reduce stress.
+Besides the several health benefits that it offers, it could also improve your mood (4) and help reduce stress.
 Go for a walk, go cycling, or just grab your camera and capture the world around you.

 15. Engage in community service.